Leyly Matine-Daftary: Biography

+In 1953, Matine-Daftarys grandfather, Mossadegh was deposed in a coup.

+Matine-Daftary was a close friend of Farah Diba.
+There was a family connection because the third marriage of great-grand grandmother (Najm al-Saltaneh of Matine-Daftary had been to a Diba.

+Education

-Leyly Matine-Daftary was born in 1937 in Tehran, Imperial State of Iran (now known as Iran).
-Her father, Ahmad Matin-Daftari, was Prime Minister of Iran, as was one of her grandfathers, Mohammad Mossadegh.
-After completing her elementary education in Tehran, she attended Cheltenham Ladies' College.
+After completing her elementary education in Tehran, Matine-Daftary was at the age of ten sent to England where she attended Cheltenham Ladies' College.
 She obtained a Fine Arts degree from the Slade School of Fine Art before returning to Tehran in the late 1950s.

+Artistic Career

-From 1960 until 1956 she lectured on sculpture and sculpting at the Fine Arts Faculty of Tehran University.
+From 1960 until 1956 Matine-Daftary lectured on sculpture and sculpting at the Fine Arts Faculty of Tehran University.
 Matine-Daftary was involved in the early Tehran Biennial and in the Shiraz Arts Festival, for which she created iconic identifying materials.

+Marriage

+In 1961, Matine-Daftary married her first cousin twice removed, Kaveh Farmanfarmaian, i (son of Abdol-Hossein Farman Farma).
+Farmanfarmaian was a business man and was the founder of a number of corporations, such as Bank of Industry and Mining.
+The couple had two children, a son and a daughter before divorcing.

+After her divorce Matine-Daftary divided her time between Paris and her house in the Ferdows Gardens,in Tehran.

+Death

 Matine-Daftary died in Paris on 17 April 2007.